 This is not a necessity; however, a quick hose down from time to time will hydrate the leaves and wash away dust or potential pests.

 Curled leaves and dried brown edges are the result of too little water and over-exposure to the sun.
 Although Crown of Thorns can naturally do well in sun-filled locations, those that haven't acclimatised to the harsh rays will show signs of sun-scorch and environmental shock.
-Gradually increase the amount of light every few days, starting from an indirect location to a few hours of morning/evening sun over a few weeks.
 Prolonged exposure will significantly speed the process of dehydration, so consider transplantation into a bigger pot in the spring to wrap the roots around moister soil.

 Root rot is a common issue with specimens sat in too moist or waterlogged soil for long periods.
 Symptoms include rapidly yellowing leaves, stunted growth and a rotten brown caudex.
 Take the plant out of the pot and inspect health below the soil line.
 If the roots sport a yellow tinge, you're good to go, but if they're brown and mushy, action must be taken immediately.
 More information about addressing root rot can be found on this link.